mateussibila/power-bi-retail-company-market-research/README.md

 The dashboard is organized into three main analytical sections:

 ### 1. Campaign & Product Performance
-This section provides a comparative view of marketing campaigns in terms of purchase volume, revenue, product mix, and sales channels.
-It allows users to identify which campaigns generate the highest financial return, how revenue is distributed across product categories, and which platforms (store, web, catalog, deal) drive most sales.
+Provides a comparative view of campaigns by purchase volume, revenue, product mix, and sales channels, highlighting which campaigns and platforms drive the most sales.

 ### 2. Customer Profile
-This section focuses on understanding customer demographics and behavior.
-It highlights key characteristics such as education level, marital status, income, age, and household composition, and links them to purchasing patterns.
-This enables segmentation analysis and helps identify how different customer groups respond to campaigns.
+Analyzes customer demographics and behavior, linking attributes such as education, income, age, and marital status to purchasing patterns and segmentation.

 ### 3. Purchase Drivers
-This section uses automated **Key Influencers** analysis to uncover which factors most impact campaign acceptance and total sales.
-Users can dynamically filter by product categories to explore what drives performance and simulate different business scenarios, supporting more informed strategic decisions.
+Uses **Key Influencers** analysis to uncover factors impacting campaign acceptance and sales, allowing dynamic filtering by product category to explore performance drivers.

 ---